name-not-found/Transferencia-Radiativa/README.md

 In this project, we aim to calculate the thickness of a water cloud by comparing the light that enters with the light that comes out of the cloud.
-With this we can measure other things like water density and thus other properties that can be of potential interest to metheorological forecasting and the aerospace industry.
+With this we can measure other things like water density and thus other properties that can be of potential interest to meteorological forecasting and the aerospace industry.

 ### **Initial contidions:**